-West Hill was purchased by the Corporation in 1922 and was opened as West Hill Council School, a boys' school, on the 24th March 1927, and consisted of ten classrooms, five on each floor.
+West Hill was purchased by the Corporation in 1922 and was formally opened as West Hill Council School, a boys' school, on the 24th March 1927, and consisted of ten classrooms, five on each floor, it opened for pupils for the first time on the 29th April 1927 with 278 boys and 3 girls on the role.

 Since this the school has developed considerably over the years by increasing the facilities on offer including the addition of more ICT suites and science laboratories and a purpose built sports centre which is used extensively by the local community.